What Does It Mean to Be a Montessori Style Parent?

 You don’t have to send your child to an online Montessori preschool to be a Montessori parent!

 “Montessori” is an educational style first pioneered in the early 20th Century by Dr. Maria Montessori, and it quickly gained attention in the educational community.
-Rather than the rigid proscribed educational curriculum of traditional schools and universities, the Montessori style of teaching focused on cultivating a child’s independence, self-reliance, and development of the child’s own interests.
+Rather than the rigid prescribed educational curriculum of traditional schools and universities, the Montessori style of teaching focused on cultivating a child’s independence, self-reliance, and development of the child’s own interests.

-Four Basics of Being a Montessori-Style Parent
+Four Basics Parenting Tips of Being a Montessori-Style Parent

 1 – Show respect